section-engineering-education/engineering-education/articles/file-handling-in-Cpp/index.md

   - url: /engineering-education/file-handling-in-Cpp/hero.jpg
     alt: functions Function C++ cpp
 ---
 If you are a Software Engineer, you may come across File handling at some point in your career.
-It is the ability to store the output and perform various operations on it, such as update the data or overwrite things in a file.
+It is the ability to store the output and perform various operations on it, such as updating the data or overwriting things in a file.
 Files are always a vital way to store data.
 <!--more-->
 ### Why do you need File Handling?
 - **Reusability**: Generally, developers work with big data, and it's always not efficient to write everything out.
 By storing data in files, one can use it anytime.